Semantics meets attractiveness: Choice by salience: Abstract

 \section{Abstract}

 We describe a context-sensitive model of choice, in which the selection process is shaped not only by the attractiveness of items but also by their semantics (`salience').
-All items are ranked according to a relation of salience, and a linear order is associated to each item.
-The selection of a single element from a menu is justified by one of the linear orders indexed by the most salient items in the menu.
-The general model provides a structured explanation for any observed behavior, and allows us to to model the `moodiness' of a decision maker, which is typical of choices requiring as many distinct rationales as items.
-Asymptotically all choices are moody.

-We single out a model of linear salience, in which the salience order is transitive and complete, and characterize it by a behavioral property, called WARP(S).
+Items are ranked according to a binary relation of salience, and a linear order is associated to each item.
+The selection of a unique element from a menu is justified by one of the linear orders associated to the most salient items in the menu.
+The general model provides a structured explanation for any behavior, and allows us to model a notion of `moodiness' of the decision maker, typical of choices requiring as many distinct rationales as items.
+Asymptotically, all choices are moody.
+We single out a model of linear salience, in which the order encoding semantics is transitive and complete.
 Choices rationalizable by linear salience can only exhibit non-conflicting violations of WARP.
-We also provide numerical estimates, which show the high selectivity of this testable model of bounded rationality.
+Numerical estimates show the sharp selectivity of this testable model.